demmer/git-scripts/README.md

 ## git-prune-branches

+Interactively prompts to removes local branches that are fully-merged into master (i.e. the result of `git branch --merged master`).

-Removes fully-merged branches and branches that have been deleted from upstream remotes.
-Interactively prompts for confirmation.
+Also removes any remote branches that have been deleted from the corresponding upstream remote (i.e. `git remote prune $remote`).

     git-prune-branches